BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ## Leaf Case Digest Calculation

 The `leaf` case consists of any CBOR object.
+Tagging the leaf CBOR is OPTIONAL but RECOMMENDED.
 The envelope image is the CBOR serialization of that object:

 ~~~
 digest(cbor)